 Germany is the country of the most famous Christmas baking and one traditional cake is the Stollen.
 There are many different recipes on how to make the Stollen.
 One is the “German Marzipan Quark Stollen” recipe which we feature today.
 Just in time for the holidays.
-You need to bake it now as the Stollen must sit for some weeks.
+You need to bake it now as the Stollen must sit for some weeks, at least 3 weeks.
 Happy Baking!

 375 g raisins